aleembeyg/nextjs-boilerplate/README.md

 After download, please open this project in VS Code and use this command in terminal "npm i"

 ## Demo
-App Demo is available on [SendCredit Demo App](https://nextjs-boilerplate-aleembeyg.vercel.app/)
+App Demo is available on [Mobile Credit Demo App](https://nextjs-boilerplate-aleembeyg.vercel.app/)

 ## Packages Detail:
 ### Stage Management Packages